 In November, two men and a woman drove through Vineland, New Jersey.
 Only one of the men was from New Jersey.
-The other two were from out of state.
+But the other two people were from out of state.
 Eventually, local police stopped the vehicle.
 In addition to a three year old child, the car contained suspected heroin, per the news.
 The cops discovered 657 alleged bags of heroin, according to the press, and other contraband, too.
 Consequently, the police charged the suspects with Heroin Possession With Intent to Distribute, in violation of N.J.S.A 2c:35-5, and other crimes, too.

 Heroin Possession With Intent to Distribute, contrary to N.J.S.A.
 2c:35-5